 We're ready to help you, no matter what hours you keep.
 Our Developer-level tier offers support via email Monday through Friday 9 a.m.–6 p.m. in China time.
-Business and Enterprise-level customers have access to support at any time, 24 hours a day, 7 days a week, and 365 days per year via phone, chat, and email.
+Customers subscribed to Business Support, Enterprise On-Ramp and Enterprise Support have access to support at any time, 24 hours a day, 7 days a week, and 365 days per year via phone, chat, and email.

 Scope of Support

-Our AWS Technical Support tiers cover development and production issues for AWS products and services, along with other key stack components:
+Our Amazon Web Services Technical Support tiers cover development and production issues for Amazon Web Services products and services, along with other key stack components:

-- "How to" questions about AWS services and features
+- "How to" questions about Amazon Web Services services and features

 - Best practices to help you successfully integrate, deploy, and manage applications in the cloud

-- Troubleshooting operational or systemic problems with AWS resources
+- Troubleshooting operational or systemic problems with Amazon Web Services resources

-- Issues with our Management Console or other AWS tools
+- Issues with our Management Console or other Amazon Web Services tools

 - Problems detected by EC2 health checks